 This shell script is a Maven wrapper script.
 All parameters are passed straight through to Maven.

 The plugin module generation scripts are still under development.
 Currently, only the Jira script has the full set of modules.
 All other products contain the applicable common modules, such as REST, web item and servlet.
 See the list of common modules in the Atlassian Plugin Framework.

 The shell script will display some help text if you enter one of the following as the first argument:

 Let's assume you want to add a new plugin module to your existing Bamboo plugin.

-atlas-create-bamboo-plugin) and install it into the application (
+Create your plugin () and install it into the application () as usual.

 Run this command: